 While the term may have only been born in the last couple of years, the definition certainly isn’t new.
-Business travellers who add a day or two before/after their trip for leisure purposes are not a fresh market – but they are a growing one that’s here to stay.
+Business travelers who add a day or two before/after their trip for leisure purposes are not a fresh market – but they are a growing one that’s here to stay.

 To put it in perspective, Expedia reports 43% of all business trips, both international and domestic, are extended to include some kind of leisure activity.
 Additionally, leisure days now tend to outnumber work days on the average business trip.

 The most popular bleisure activities include sightseeing, trying local cuisine, seeing culture and art.
-Often a bleisure trip presents itself as an opportunity for the business traveller to take a partner or family member with them, so it’s becoming a more sought-after experience.
+Often a bleisure trip presents itself as an opportunity for the business traveler to take a partner or family member with them, so it’s becoming a more sought-after experience.

 What is a workventure?

-These are the types of business travellers who will make a spur of the moment decision to stay an extra weekend after a conference, forego flying to commence their trip earlier and make it a road trip, spend money trying new things, or take another person along to make the most of the time in an exotic location.
+These are the types of business travelers who will make a spur of the moment decision to stay an extra weekend after a conference, forego flying to commence their trip earlier and make it a road trip, spend money trying new things, or take another person along to make the most of the time in an exotic location.